python-glasgow/pythonglasgow/README.rst

 This is the code for www.pythonglasgow.org

-The site is hosted on appengine and uses Flask.
+The site is hosted on Heroku and uses Flask.